kaceo/book-tejas-music/docs/dancers/build-a-collection.rst

 are important historically, but the poor fidelity limits their usefulness for social dancing.
 Recordings of new tango or from the transition to new tango are of better fidelity than most recordings from the golden age, but most of the arrangements are less suitable for social dancing.

-bandoneon - back to top
-A Basic Collection
+A Basic Collection (An annotated list)
-3
+**************************************

-333333For a basic collection, we recommend one or two CDs from each of the four great orchestras.
+For a basic collection, we recommend one or two CDs from each of the four great orchestras.
 Taken together, the music of these four orchestras represent a good sampling of the variety of sounds that characterized the golden age.
 For Juan D' Arienzo, the best CD to begin with is El Esquinazo 1937-1938 in the RCA series 70 Años.
 Another excellent choice is Instrumental Vol 1 on the Solo Tango label.
 Other possibilities are Sus Primeros Exitos vol. 1, or Sus Primeros Exitos vol. 2.
 For Carlos Di Sarli, the best currently available CDs to begin with is Instrumental Vol. 1. on the Solo Tango label.
 Alternatives are RCA Victor 100 Años or  Instrumental on the Tango Argentino label.
 For Anibal Troilo, the best CDs for a basic collection are probably Instrumental, and Troilo/Fiorentino.
 Some of the material found on these two CDs is available on Yo Soy El Tango (RCA) at slightly better fidelity, but the set of tracks is not compelling.
 Some of the best material from the two CDs are available on El Inmortal Pichuco but at much lower fidelity.
 For Osvaldo Pugliese, the best CD to begin a collection is Ausencia.
 If this Pugliese recording proves too difficult to find, Instrumentales Inolvidables would be a reasonable substitute.

   1. Juan D' Arienzo
         El Esquinazo 1937-1938 (RCA 70 Años - the best set of tracks in the best-sounding collection of D' Arienzo's classics